Workpay icon

 Most of the world's economy is supported by the activities of corporations and major businesses.
 With billions of dollars transacted daily, reliance on these corporations poses a significant threat to the social welfare of the African population.

-To try and mitigate the potential risk to welfare security, governments have implemented strategies that all businesses and corporations must comply with to stay afloat in the financial market.
+To try and mitigate the potential risk to welfare security, governments have implemented compliance laws that all businesses and corporations must comply with to stay afloat in the financial market.

 Explore the key compliance areas that will benefit African companies in 2024 below.